Kinesio Taping your Biceps to avoid Tendonitis

-Pain in the upper arm, near the shoulder region is commonly reported by individuals who indulge in repetitive motion of the arm.
+Pain in the upper arm, near the shoulder region, is commonly reported by individuals who indulge in repetitive motions of the arm.
 Neglecting this pain could lead to a more serious injury, bicep tendonitis.
 The bicep muscle in our arm is held together in place by tendons that connect it to the shoulder bone in the top and radius at the bottom.
-Sportsmen such as baseball, basketball and golf players who have to deal with extensive use of their upper arm for repeated motions are continuously at risk of injuring a tendon.
+Athletes such as baseball, basketball, and golfers who have to deal with extensive use of their upper arm for repeated motions are continuously at risk of injuring a tendon.
 Kinesio taping can offer an affordable solution with its various bicep taping techniques.

 How kinesio taping can help?